Research

 Working papers

-Connecting the Unconnected: Facebook Access and Female Political Participation in Sub-Saharan Africa (2025), Submitted
+• Connecting the Unconnected: Facebook Access and Female Political Participation in Sub-Saharan Africa, with Sophie Hatte and Jordan Loper (latest version: September 2025)

 Abstract